25 - 1 - Great Films

 Screenplay: Herman J. Mankiewicz

 A group of reporters try to discover the mysteries surrounding the life and death of newspaper and political tycoon, Charles Foster Kane (Orson Welles).
-In a series of flashbacks we learn about his ambition, ruthlessness, arrogance, and genius, and the revelation of his eventual downfall.
-Considered by many in the film industry as the greatest film of all time, it does set the standard in so many ways.
-The articulate screenplay, Gregg Toland’s magnificent black and white photography, Orson Welles’ screen presence, and his innovative direction make this a landmark film for the ages.
-The experience for every generation since its release is truly remarkable and the film stands out in every category.
-We can only say,”Rosebud!”
+In a series of flashbacks we learn about his ambition, ruthlessness, arrogance, genius, and the revelation of his eventual downfall.
+Considered by many in the film industry as the greatest film of all time, it does magnificently set the standard in OH, so many ways.
+The articulate screenplay, Gregg Toland’s magnificent black and white photography, Orson Welles’ screen presence, (He was only 25 years old when he filmed the movie) and his innovative direction make this a landmark film for the ages.
+The experience for every generation since its release is truly remarkable and the film stands out in every category, rising each year in respect and popularity.
+We can only say, “Rosebud!”

 8. THE GRAPES OF WRATH (1940) U.S.